Tenerife airport disaster: Diversion of aircraft to Los Rodeos

 Both flights had been routine until they approached the islands.
 At 13:15, a bomb planted by the separatist Canary Islands Independence Movement exploded in the terminal of Gran Canaria Airport, injuring eight people.
 Due to the threat of a second bomb, the civil aviation authorities closed the airport temporarily after the initial explosion, and all incoming flights bound for Gran Canaria were diverted to Los Rodeos, including the two aircraft involved in the disaster.
 The Pan Am crew indicated that they would prefer to circle in a holding pattern until landing clearance was given (they had enough fuel to safely stay in the air for two more hours), but they were ordered to divert to Tenerife.

 Los Rodeos was a regional airport that could not easily accommodate all of the traffic diverted from Gran Canaria, which included five large airliners.
 The airport had only one runway and one major taxiway running parallel to it, with four short taxiways connecting the two.
-While waiting for Gran Canaria airport to reopen, the diverted planes took up so much space that they had to park on the long taxiway, making it unavailable for the purpose of taxiing.
+While waiting for Gran Canaria Airport to reopen, the diverted planes took up so much space that they had to park on the long taxiway, making it unavailable for the purpose of taxiing.
 Instead, departing aircraft needed to taxi along the runway to position themselves for takeoff, a procedure known as a backtaxi or backtrack.

-The authorities reopened Gran Canaria airport once the bomb threat had been contained.
+The authorities reopened Gran Canaria Airport once the bomb threat had been contained.
 The Pan Am plane was ready to depart from Tenerife, but access to the runway was obstructed by the KLM plane and a refueling vehicle; the KLM captain had decided to fully refuel at Los Rodeos instead of Las Palmas, apparently to save time.
 The Pan Am aircraft was unable to maneuver around the refueling KLM in order to reach the runway for takeoff, due to a lack of safe clearance between the two planes, which was just 12 ft.
 The refueling took about 35 minutes, after which the passengers were brought back to the aircraft.
-The search for a missing Dutch family of four, who had not returned to the waiting KLM plane, delayed the flight even further.
-Additionally, Robina van Lanschot, a tour guide, had chosen not to reboard for the flight to Las Palmas, because she lived on Tenerife and thought it impractical to fly to Gran Canaria only to return to Tenerife the next day.
+The search for a missing Dutch family of four, where the two Dutch children were in the runway who had not returned to the waiting KLM plane, delayed the flight even further.
+Additionally, Robina van Lanschot, a tour guide from Holland International, had chosen not to reboard for the flight to Las Palmas, because she lived on Tenerife and thought it impractical to fly to Gran Canaria only to return to Tenerife the next day.
 She was therefore not on the KLM plane when the accident happened, and was the only survivor of those who flew from Amsterdam to Tenerife on Flight 4805.